 Don’t keep reviews (only) all on one page.

 Some people have a dedicated page to feature reviews, but I recommend strategically sprinkling reviews throughout your website.
-If you have enough, you may want to add a dedicated page as well, but definitely use them throughout the website as well.
+If you have enough, you may want to add a dedicated page as well, but definitely use them throughout the website too.
 As the customer makes their way through your content, they may have different questions and concerns, and a well-placed review can answer their questions better than any amount of convincing you could do yourself.

 Do customer reviews affect the SEO of your website?